ayust/alpha-guide/content/market/index.md

 #### Pick a seller to buy from

 For very cheap items, it's often worth it to buy it closer to avoid having to make extra jumps.
-For more expensive items, going a few more jumps to get a better price may be worth the item.
+For more expensive items, going a few more jumps to get a better price may be worth the time.

 Once you've chosen which seller you want to buy from, right-click the entry and choose 'Buy' which will pop up a window asking how many items you want to purchase.
 Type in the quantity